 - Sunwapta Pass: Part of Icefields Parkway, this is the second-highest drivable pass in Banff and Jasper National Parks.
 On it, you can spot Nigel Peak and Mount Athabasca.

 British Columbia has so much to give as a road trip destination.
 There are a multitude of road trips in Canada that can be done within this province.
 It’s a traveller’s—and nature-lover’s—dream.
+I may be biased, but best road trips in Canada are in BC!
 There’s so much wildlife and lovely landscapes that it’s really one area of Canada you can’t miss.

 - Sea to Sky Highway: Highway 99, or the Sea to Sky Highway is known as British Columbia’s top scenic drives.
 It runs along the coast from Vancouver to Whistler.
 Stop on the way in Squamish for an excursion or two—hiking, rock-climbing, and even wind-surfing may be available.
 Also, make sure not to miss the Sea to Sky Gondola for some incredible views.